Often, video games can be pretty stressful.

 While Abzu takes us to the depths of the ocean, Aer: Memories of Old takes us soaring into the skies.
 A beautiful adventure game that rewards exploration, Aer puts you in the shoes of a woman who’s able to morph into a bird, taking to the skies to fly from island to island.

-It’s colourful and mesmerising, and being able to fly around as a bird makes Aer a relaxing game thanks to responsive and intuitive controls.
+It’s colourful and mesmerising, and being able to fly around as a bird makes Aer one of the most relaxing games on PS4 thanks to responsive and intuitive controls.
 Speed up by flapping and flying with the winds, and slow down by hitting both of your triggers.
 On land, you can morph back into a human in order to walk around and take in the beauty that each island holds.
 There are plenty of secrets to find and some puzzles to solve, but Aer: Memories of Old lets you do everything at your own pace.
 And with no enemies to bump into and no fear of death, there’s absolutely nothing to worry about.

-Whether or not you find Chime Sharp to be a relaxing game will probably depend on what kind of person you are.
+Whether or not you find Chime Sharp to be one of the best relaxing games on PS4 will probably depend on what kind of person you are.
 With several different game modes, the block puzzle-meets-rhythm game isn’t always relaxing, but in the right conditions, it can be.

 Chime Sharp is easy to pick up and difficult to master, but if you play on one of the more relaxed modes with no timer or definitive end point, it’s a great way to unwind.
 Akin to Tetris in that you’re challenged to fit shapes into a grid, the music of the game changes as you fill up more of the screen.
 It’s incredibly addictive, that’s for sure.
 There are more pressing challenges on offer if you want, but when it comes to unwinding, stick to the ‘practice’ mode and you’ll be zen in no time.